danielafriyie/raccy/docs/raccy/architecture.rst

 DatabaseWorker
 ---------------

-Receives scraped data from **DatabaseScheduler** and stores it in a persistent database.
+Receives scraped data from **DatabaseQueue** and stores it in a persistent database.